 One of the most promising developments for future, perhaps permanent, treatments for Type 1 diabetes is pancreatic islet transplantation.
 In this technique, islets are removed from the pancreas of a deceased donor and injected through a thin tube (catheter) into the liver of a diabetic patient.
 After some time, the islet cells attach to new blood vessels and begin releasing insulin.
 Although early studies have shown some success, rejection of the donor's tissue is a major problem.
 Research continues in this field because of its great potential to treat diabetes.

-To learn more about diabetes and related topics, check out the links on the next page.
+To learn more about diabetes and related topics, check out the links below.